 Areas of responsibility and depth of knowledge are increased in the overall operations of the vessel under the supervision of the Chief Engineer and the Senior Engineering Training Officer.
 Safety of person and ship is emphasized.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
 Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.
+Prerequisites: ENGR 510, ENGR 541, ENGR 542.
+[Summer]

-ENGR 521 Cadet Commercial Vessel Shipping (in Lieu of Summer Sea Term II)
+ENGR 521 Cadet Commercial Vessel Shipping (in Lieu of Summer Sea Term II) 6 credits.

 Exceptionally qualified candidates may, upon application to the Engineering Department, be selected to sail on a commercial ship in lieu of ENGR520.
 Cadets will be assigned to vessels for approximately 60 days, as required to satisfy the USCG license requirements for sea service, if berths are available.
 Cadets will be selected based upon academic performance and conduct.
 An extensive sea project is required.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
 Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.
+Prerequisites: ENGR 510, ENGR 541, ENGR 542.
+[Summer]